FAForever/wiki-pages/Development/Game-Development/Bug-Reporting-and-Testing.md

 - Follow the reproduce-steps of the original issue and check whether it has been solved
 - Give feedback in the pull request and/or on Slack

-Some client changes require a corresponding change on server side.
+Some client changes require a corresponding change on the server side.

 ### Testing server changes
-- Ask a dev in slack to checkout a certain pull request on the test server
+- Ask a dev in Zulip to check out a certain pull request on the test server
 - Login with the client on the test server
-	- download [1](https://pastebin.com/BeSCVczA) this paste as and remove the ".txt" file extention
+	- download [1](https://pastebin.com/BeSCVczA) this paste as and remove the ".txt" file extension
 	- run the file and choose the test server
 - Follow the reproduce-steps of the original issue and check whether it has been solved
 - Depending on the actual issue, multiple players may be required for testing
-- Sandbox mode and cheating are recommended to reduce the time to setup the correct test case
+- Sandbox mode and cheating are recommended to reduce the time to set up the correct test case

 ## What can be tested?
-- Every pull request in any of the github projects is a good candidate for testing.
+- Every pull request in any of the GitHub projects is a good candidate for testing.
 	- Please read through the conversation of the pull request.
-This will give you an impression, whether the pull request is still in progress or ready for testing.
+This will give you an impression, of whether the pull request is still in progress or ready for testing.
 	- If unsure, ask the author of the pull request.
-- The changelog of projects offer topics for testing.
+- The changelog of projects offers topics for testing.
 	- Please ask in Slack chat about the progress of tests.
 	- **ToDo**: Provide links to the changelogs.
 - The FAF beta mod is always open for testing.
 Just play it and open issues for new bugs.